Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - With a feature that handles the edge of screen enables the ship to reappear if it flies off the screen.
 This makes for a much more enjoyable experience for the gamer rather than being frustrated trying to find their spaceship everytime it disappears off screen.

+- Added in a graphical element to the thruster, which gives the user visual feedback that something happened when they hold down the UP arrow.
+This with the increase in the ship's speed provides an all-round good user experience for the potential gamer.

 ---

 # Design